GalaxyFFs/youtube-channel-redirect-firefox/README.md

 # youtube-channel-redirect-firefox
-Firefox extension that redirects you from YouTube chanel homebage to videos.
-Easy and simple
+Firefox extension that redirects you from YouTube channel homepage to videos.
+Safe and minimal permissions.